ticotaco72/opentk/src/Generator.Converter/README.md

 ﻿### Introduction

-This is a simple tool to convert Khronos XML to OpenTK XML files.
+This is a simple tool to convert Khronos XML to osuTK XML files.

 ### Usage
 ```